Letter of Demand

 - Any contractual obligation in respect of the debt;

-- The timeframe the debt is required to be paid;
+- The timeframe in which the debt is required to be paid;

-- Where payment may be made to satisfy the demand; and
+- Where and to whom payment may be made to satisfy the demand; and

-- Further steps that may be taken by the creditor if no payment or response is received from the demand.
+- The further steps that may be taken by the creditor if no payment or response is received to the demand.

-Without satisfying the above information, the letter of demand may be deemed to be vague and ambiguous.
-Should a matter proceed to Court and the letter of demand be deemed unclear, this may allow a debtor to be successful in obtaining a potential costs order for costs incurred after the date of the letter of demand, as they may have made payment of the debt would have been made sooner if the demand was clearer.
+Without providing adequate information, the letter of demand may be vague and ambiguous.
+Should a matter proceed to Court and the letter of demand be deemed unclear, this may allow a debtor to be successful in obtaining a potential costs order for costs incurred after the date of the letter of demand, as they may argue that payment of the debt would have been made sooner if the demand was clearer.
 A proper letter of demand can therefore help protect the creditor against this outcome.

-In order for a letter of demand to be prepared, it would be beneficial to obtain information from you such as:
+In order for a good letter of demand to be prepared, it would be beneficial to obtain the following: